-Nuclear Renaissance is a tabletop miniature wargame produced by Ramshackle Games, and set in a science fiction, Post-apocalypse Earth setting.
+Nuclear Renaissance is a tabletop miniature wargame produced by Ramshackle Games.
+It is set in a science fiction, Post-apocalypse Earth setting.
+It was created by Gil Harrison and Curtis Fell in 2005.
+The game is a “sandbox” structure where players build gangs to fight in the wastes.

 In the not too distant future, the once sprawling metropolises of man are now nothing but dust.
 Wars, over-consumption and the wanton destruction of his own environment has left the earth as a barren rock.
 Across these trackless wastes, gang fights gang for the possession of scant resources, food and bitter glory.
 Move fast, stay in cover and watch your back.
 Outside of your gang is a short life of hardship and starvation followed by a quick, pitiful death.

-Nuclear Renaissance is a tabletop skirmish game.
-The rules are for skirmish campaigns in a post apocalyptic wasteland.
-Players collect a gang of hardened fighters and souped up vehicles from the customisable range of parts and characters.
-Its a multiplayer game, so 3 or 4 player games work well in the system as well as the standard 2 player setup.
+Nuclear Renaissance a multiplayer game, so 3 or 4 player games work well in the system as well as the standard 2 player setup.
 Each player then pits their wits against friend and foe alike in a bid to win the coveted prize, to be the last gang standing.
+Nuclear Renaissance is a great game for group play as the whole group can join in the same battle!

 Each character has 7 statistics

-- Aptitude – Dictates order of play and general ability of character
+- Aptitude – Dictates general ability of character and order of play

 - Combat – Shows relative close-quarters combat ability